-Most of FortisAlberta's residential, commercial and industrial customers, located within a city, town, or village boundary, are served through franchise agreements between the Company and the customers' municipality of residence.
+FortisAlberta's customers, located within a city, town, or village boundary, are served through franchise agreements between the Company and the customers' municipality of residence.
 From time to time, municipal governments in Alberta give consideration to creating their own electric distribution utilities by purchasing the assets of FortisAlberta that are located in their municipal boundaries.
-In Alberta, the standard franchise agreement, which could include a franchise fee payable to the municipality, is generally for ten years and may be renewed for five years upon mutual consent of the parties.
+In Alberta, the standard franchise agreement is generally for ten years and may be renewed for five years upon mutual consent of the parties.
 All municipal franchises are governed by legislation that requires the municipality or the utility to give notice and obtain AUC approval if it intends to terminate its franchise agreement.
 Any franchise agreement that is not renewed continues in effect until either the Company or the municipality terminates it with AUC permission.
 If a franchise agreement is terminated and the municipality subsequently exercises its right under the Municipal Government Act (Alberta) to purchase FortisAlberta's distribution network within the municipality's boundaries, the Company must be compensated.
 Compensation would include payment for FortisAlberta's assets on the basis of a methodology approved by the AUC.